poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 end
 ```
 We can run our defined function by typing `fib 123`.
 To be honest I haven't
-explored much of the gdb scripting language and I don't know where it's
+explored much of the GDB scripting language and I don't know where it's
 limitations are but I still wouldn't recommend it because doing even simple
 things can feel quite cumbersome.
 Even writing this example I couldn't find a
 way to do this recursively because there was no way of returning the value.
 For
 any complicated logic I would default to the embedded Python about which we
 will talk in the next section of the blogpost.

-Another useful trick is to log the gdb output to a file so we can later look
+Another useful trick is to log the GDB output to a file so we can later look
 at it or even parse the output somehow.
 It's especially useful since there's
 no redirect the output to a file option.
 We can log the output by typing:
 ```